5axes/UniversalCuraSettings/doc/articles/fill_outline_gaps.md

 ====
 Normally, Cura will omit walls that are thinner than the [Minimum Odd Wall Line Width](min_odd_wall_line_width.md), discarding them as being too small to print.

 If this setting is enabled, Cura will make an attempt at printing these pieces anyway.
-The resulting print will be inaccurate<!--if cura_version<5.0: and messy-->, but it should produce the desired shape somewhat reliably.
+The resulting print will be inaccurate and messy, but it should produce the desired shape somewhat reliably.

 ![Some parts are too thin to print](images/fill_outline_gaps_disabled.png)
 ![With this setting enabled, even thin parts will get printed](images/fill_outline_gaps_enabled.png)